addisonwright/AVW_Chromatin_Imaging/README.md

 # ChromatinImagingV2
-This was initially forked from Bogdan and then Addison develloped on top of it.
+This was initially forked from Bogdan and then Addison developed on top of it.

+Modified from original versions to handle file names and z-stack imaging order from Merfish3.

 Git commands:
 git status